cx-language/cx/docs/anonymous-structs.md

-# Tuples
+# Anonymous structs

-A tuple groups a fixed set of named values into a single value.
+An anonymous struct groups a fixed set of named fields into a single value.
-Tuple elements are accessed by name with `.`, like struct fields, but unlike structs, tuples need no declaration.
+Fields are accessed by name with `.`, like named struct fields, but unlike named structs, anonymous structs need no declaration.

 ```cs
 void main() {